For more information on many of these terms see http://www.pcwebopedia.com/

 Clip art - a form of electronic artwork that can be inserted into a computer document.
 Most word processors and presentation programs come with clip-art, or clip-art for the program can be bought separately.
 Clip-art can also be found on the web.
 When using clip-art check the copyrights to be certain the use is legal.

 Clipboard - a place in the computer’s memory (RAM) on which objects that are being cut or copied are kept.
 Once on the clipboard, an object remains there until replaced by another object, or deleted from the clipboard by the user.
+Some modern software, such as Microsoft Office products allow you to have more than one item on the clipboard.

 Clock speed - The measurement of how often a pulse of electricity “cycles” or circulates through the circuits of a chip which determines how fast information is processed.
 The more cycles per given time period, the greater the processing speed.
 Clock speed that use to be measured in megahertzes (MHz) on newer computers is measured in gigahertzes (GHz).